Training structure

 Presentation

-The Master of Mathematics is composed of three tracks in the first year: Modelling and Numerical Analysis (MANU), Fundamental Mathematics (MF) and Statistics and Data Science (SSD).
-In the second year, the MF course is split into two courses: Fundamental Mathematics and Preparation for the Agrégation; the SSD course is also split into two courses: Biostatistics (SSD-BIOSTAT) and Information and Decision Management (SSD-MIND).
+The Master's in Mathematics is divided into three first-year courses: Modeling and Numerical Analysis (MANU), Fundamental Mathematics (MF) and Statistics and Data Science (SSD).
+In the second year, the MF stream splits into two streams: Fundamental Mathematics and Preparation for the Agrégation; the SSD stream also splits into two streams: Biostatistics (SSD-BIOSTAT) and Information and Decision Management (SSD-MIND).

-Please refer to the individual pathway sheets for detailed presentations.
+Please refer to the individual course descriptions for detailed presentations.

 Objectives